leafy-psx/Pico-TMP117-Library/README.md

 ---

 ## Acknowledgments
-A big thank you to Madison Chodikov @ SparkFun Electronics for writing the original SparkFun TMP117 Qwiic Arduino library and board design.
+Thank you to Madison Chodikov @ SparkFun Electronics for writing the original SparkFun TMP117 Qwiic Arduino library and board design.
+Thanks to kilograham and all contributors to the Raspberry Pi Pico SDK.

 See `LICENSE.txt` for licensing details.